japhba/japhba.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD student in Computational Neuroscience
+role: PhD student in Theoretical Neuroscience

 # Organizations/Affiliations to show in About widget
 organizations: